thomas-bailly/SSA_project/README.md

 - Scipy
 - Biopython

-If you have conda, enter the command below: `conda env create -f env.yml` in the SSA_project directory, then `conda activate ssa_project` for activate the environment with the librairies. enter `conda deactivate` for exit the environment.
+If you have conda, enter the command below: `conda env create -f env.yml` in the SSA_project directory, then: `conda activate ssa_project` for activate the environment with the librairies. enter `conda deactivate` for exit the environment.

 If you don't have conda, enter the command: `python3 -m pip install --user scipy biopython`
 ### Pdb file with hydrogens